-Debt Relief: What Are Your Options, And Is It A Good Idea?
+Debt Relief: What Is It, And Is It A Good Idea?

 When Is Debt Relief A Good Idea?

-- It is impossible for you to pay off your debt within 5 years, even with a budgeting plan in place.
+- You can’t pay off your debt within 5 years, even with a budgeting plan in place.

 - Your total unpaid debt equals half or more of your gross income.